 - Red peppers

-Think about color as an easy way to add nutrients, and a variety of antioxidants, to your plate, Tracy says.
+Think about color as an easy way to add nutrients, and a variety of antioxidant foods, to your plate, Tracy says.
 “The more colors in your meal, the more cancer-fighting antioxidants for your body.
 At the end of the day, remember to eat with color,” she adds.

 “These substances (antioxidants) can be found in a variety of foods, such as fruits, vegetables, grains, and legumes.
 It’s important to have a balanced diet to include different types of [antioxidants] to promote health.
 Limit red meat to 18 ounces a week.
 And maintain a healthy body weight, as excess weight increases the risk of cancer.”

 According to a plethora of recommendations compiled by reputable sources, the list could also include dark chocolate, red wine, other cruciferous and dark green vegetables (such as cabbage, kale, collards and Swiss chard), green tea, ginger, and tumeric.